hienvuvg/Reading_MPU9250_MATLAB/README.md

 Fixing wrong orientation of HelperOrientationViewer for Sensor Fusion and Tracking Toolbox on MATLAB.

-readSensorDataMPU9250v2.m is the corrected function, please download and put the .m file to the following folder:
+readSensorDataMPU9250v2.m is the corrected function, please download and put the .m file to your project folder or the following folder:

 C:\...\Documents\MATLAB\Examples\R2019a\arduinoio\EstimatingOrientationUsingInertialSensorFusionAndMPU9250Example